 The Republic of Peru signed the Mine Ban Treaty on 3 December 1997 and ratified on 17 June 1998, becoming a State Party on 1 March 1999.
 Peru enacted domestic legislation to penalize violations of the Mine Ban Treaty on 22 July 2006.

 Peru is party to the Convention on Conventional Weapons and its Amended Protocol II on landmines.
+It is also party to the Convention on Cluster Munitions.

 Production, transfer, stockpiling, and retention